Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

 Our goal is now to solve the argmax problems above for a member of the exponential family.
-To do so, we will first state a theorem in which the kernel $k$ is in its canonical form, that is $v$ is the identity mapping in \eqref{eq:partialA:expo-family-non-canonical} and $k(\theta, \cdot) = k^{(o)}(\zeta, \cdot)$.

-Other parameterisations will then be built on this case and as a result we will deduce corollaries that include non-canonical parameterisations and that are applicable to the general case of mixture models.
-Note that all the proofs of the results stated in \Cref{sec:argm-solut-param-expo} are deferred to \Cref{sec:argm-solut-param-expo:proofs}.
+To do so, we first state a theorem in which the kernel $k$ is in its canonical form, that is $v$ is the identity mapping in \eqref{eq:partialA:expo-family-non-canonical} and $k(\theta, \cdot) = k^{(o)}(\zeta, \cdot)$.
+Other parameterisations will then be built using this theorem and as a result we will deduce corollaries that include non-canonical parameterisations and that are applicable to the general case of mixture models.
+All the proofs of the results stated in \Cref{sec:argm-solut-param-expo} are deferred to \Cref{sec:argm-solut-param-expo:proofs}.

 \begin{thm} Let $k^{(o)}$ satisfy \ref{hyp:expo} and $\mathcal{O}$ be an open subset of $E_0$.
 Let $\check{\varphi}$ be a probability density function with respect to the measure $\nu$ such that

 Let $\zeta_0\in \mathcal{O}$ and $b\geq0$.
 Then the argmax problem